Skip to main content

 Alkaline Batteries

-The landfill does not have a specific drop off for these types of batteries.
+The landfill does not have a specific drop-off for these types of batteries.
 Currently, these are thrown out with your regular garbage.
 The best practice is to tape the terminals before throwing them away.